-Furthermore I can only encourage you not to tag this location on social medias when you post photos.
-I feel like locations like these deserve more than a visit just because they are instragramable and the best part of the adventure might just be the hunt and learning how to get to a place.
-Share the name of the waterfalls in private message and let people discover places like these away from Instagram and the constant hunt for likes and better photo locations.
+Furthermore, I can only encourage you not to tag this location on social media when you post photos.
+I feel like locations like these deserve more than a visit just because they are instragrammable and the best part of the adventure might just be the hunt and learning how to get to a place.
+Share the name of the waterfalls in private messages and let people discover places like these away from Instagram and the constant hunt for likes and better photo locations.

 Visiting the Banyu Wana Amertha Waterfalls is about appreciating the beauty of nature and feeling the peace these small hidden gems can give you.
 So let us all go back to seeing the world through the eyes of a child and experience that joyous wonder.